Bird intelligence: Conceptual abilities

 Evidence that birds can form abstract concepts such as "same vs. different" has been provided by a grey parrot named Alex.
 Alex was trained by animal psychologist Irene Pepperberg to vocally label more than 100 objects of different colors and shapes and which are made from different materials.
 Alex could also request or refuse these objects ("I want X") and quantify numbers of them.
 Alex was also used as a "teacher" for other younger grey parrots in Irene Pepperberg's lab.
 Alex would observe and listen to the training on many occasions, verbally correcting the younger learning parrot or calling out a correct answer before the learner could give a response.

 Macaws have been demonstrated to comprehend the concept of "left" and "right".

 Object permanence

 Macaws, carrion crows, and chickens have been demonstrated to fully comprehend the concept of object permanence at a young age.
 Macaws will even refute the "A-not-B error".
 If they are shown an item, especially one with whose purpose they are familiar, they will search logically for where it could be feasibly placed.
-One test for this was done as follows: a macaw was shown an item; the item was then hidden behind the back of the trainer and placed into a container.
-Without the macaw seeing, the container it was placed in, along with another container and multiple objects, were spread upon a table simultaneously.
-The specific container that the item was stored in out of the macaw's sight was one that the macaw had never observed before.
-The macaw searched this some, then another container, then returning to open the correct container to demonstrate knowledge of and the ability to search for the item.
+One test for this was done as follows: a macaw was shown an item; the item was then hidden behind the back of the trainer and placed in a container unfamiliar to the bird.
+Without the macaw watching, multiple objects were spread out on a table, including that container and another container.
+The macaw searched the target container, then the other, before returning to open the correct container; thereby demonstrating knowledge of and the ability to search for the item.